 How to Take care of your Judogi

-On every Judogi (jacket and pants) you find a tag with washing instructions.
+On every Judogi (jacket and pants) you will find a tag with washing instructions written on it.
 Note that the Dogi will shrink about 6% over the first washings and will afterwards match the measurements indicated in the size table.
-Hence, do not take the shrinkage into consideration when choosing your size.
+Therefore, do not take the shrinkage into consideration when choosing your size.

 Before first use, you can simply wash your Judogi in cold water.
 However, if you want to make it shrink to the maximum from the very begining, you can wash it 2 or 3 times in hot water, maximum 60°C.